MATHEMATICAL FINANCE mod.1

 Functions in several variables.

-Optimization with and without constraints.
+Maximum and minimum points with and without constraints.

 Shares, goods, currencies, forward, futures contracts and options.